breandan/kotlingrad/README.md

 <sup>&lowast;</sup> Where C(ℝ<sup>m</sup>) is the space of all continuous functions over ℝ. If the function is not over ℝ, it will fail at compile-time.
 If the function is over ℝ but not continuous differentiable at the point under consideration, it will fail at runtime.

-<sup>?</sup> While it would be nice to infer a union type bound over the inputs of binary functions, it is likely impossible using the Kotlin type system [without great effort](core/src/main/kotlin/edu/umontreal/kotlingrad/experimental/VariableCapture.kt).
-Otherwise, if the user desires compile-time shape-safety when invoking higher order functions with literal values, they will need to specify the combined input type explicitly, or wait for a runtime exception.
+<sup>?</sup> The input shape is tracked at runtime, but not at the type level.
+While it would be nice to infer a union type bound over the inputs of binary functions, it is likely impossible using the Kotlin type system [without great effort](core/src/main/kotlin/edu/umontreal/kotlingrad/experimental/VariableCapture.kt).
+If the user desires type checking when invoking higher order functions with literal values, they will need to specify the combined input type explicitly, or do so at runtime.

 <sup>τ, λ</sup> Arbitrarily shaped tensors.